Duesenjet/Konfig_SecondTry_UEB/README.md

 Bikelist is a java based programm for managing Bikes and Cars in a list.

 ## Installation
-Just pull the whole repository.
+Just clone the whole repository.

 ## Usage
 You can type single commands in the command line. if you want to see all commands